PsychTechApS/flutter_menu/README.md

 [ ] Extra topbar to be used as toolbar or information bar [ ] Fullscreen dialogs

+ This is a beta release and breaking changes will come soon!

 ## How to install